Republic of German-Austria: Background

 The Austrian Empire of the Habsburgs had been reconstituted as a dual monarchy by the Compromise of 1867.
 It comprised the Magyar-dominated "lands of the Crown of Saint Stephen", the core of which was the Kingdom of Hungary and was sometimes referred to as Transleithania, and the German-dominated remainder of the empire, informally called "Austria" but semi-officially given the name Cisleithania.
-Cisleithania included the core "Austrian" provinces, together with Carniola, Dalmatia, the Austrian Littoral and Istria to the south, and Bohemia, Moravia, Galicia and Bukovina to the north and east.
+Cisleithania included the core "Austrian" provinces, together with Carniola, Dalmatia, the Austrian Littoral (Gorizia and Gradisca, Trieste and Istria) to the south, and Bohemia, Moravia, Silesia, Galicia and Bukovina to the north and east.
 The dual monarchy, or Austria-Hungary as it came to be known, was effectively two states with the Habsburg monarch as Emperor of Austria in Cisleithania and King of Hungary in Transleithania.
 For the most part, each had their own institutions.
 There were separate parliaments and separate governments and ministries for "imperial Austria" and "royal Hungary".

 Austria-Hungary was a multinational entity comprising Germans and Hungarians, as well as nine other major nationalities, who increasingly demanded the right to self-determination.
 Historically, the Germans had been dominant in the Habsburg monarchy, and their power and influence greatly outweighed their numbers.
 Even within Cisleithania the Germans represented only 37% of the population.
 However, Upper and Lower Austria, Salzburg, Carinthia, Vorarlberg and most of Styria and Tyrol had a predominantly German population.
 These territories were the core "Austrian" provinces and had a population of 6.5 million.
-While Bohemia and Moravia were predominantly Czech, Germans constituted a majority in a strip of territories that edged their borders, recently self-proclaimed as Provinces of the Sudetenland and German Bohemia.
+While Bohemia and Moravia were predominantly Czech, Germans constituted a majority in a strip of territories that edged their borders, recently self-proclaimed as provinces of the Sudetenland and German Bohemia.
 The German population of Bohemia and Moravia was 3 million.

 From 1914 to 1918, Austria-Hungary fought in the First World War as one of the Central Powers and an ally of Germany.
 By May 1918, the empire was facing increasing military failure and defeat, as well as domestic unrest caused by food and fuel shortages.
-Additionally, the demands of the empire’s nationalities were becoming increasingly radicalised, encouraged by the American president, Woodrow Wilson's commitment to self-determination in his Fourteen Points published in January 1918.
-In October, the independence of Czechoslovakia and the union of Croatia with Serbia was declared, Hungary withdrew from the dual monarchy and the Austro-Hungarian army surrendered to Italy at Vittorio Veneto.
+Additionally, the demands of the empire's nationalities were becoming increasingly radicalised, encouraged by the American president Woodrow Wilson's commitment to self-determination in his Fourteen Points published in January 1918.
+In October, the independence of Czechoslovakia and the State of Slovenes, Croats and Serbs (the latter unified with Serbia that December to form the Kingdom of Serbs, Croats and Slovenes, later called Yugoslavia), Hungary withdrew from the dual monarchy and the Austro-Hungarian army surrendered to Italy at Vittorio Veneto.
 With the empire collapsing, the Habsburg administration signed an armistice on 3 November and the last Habsburg emperor, Karl I, relinquished his powers on 11 November.